KnowsCount/blog/_posts/2021-02-01-starting-startups-what-to-think.md

 ---
-title: 'Starting Startups: What to Ponder'
+title: "\U0001F914 Tips for Starting Startups"
 ---

 I have been working a lot on my project '[Fissure](http://fissure1.misasky.com)' recently and relentlessly.
 Also, I am in a startup Mount and Blade modding Studio Chronicles.